DP-3T/bt-measurements/exp34-epfl-soldiers/README.md

 packet logs.
 We could therefore not use the iPhone results from the experiment as all recorded data was `0`ed.

+The experiment was conducted in the EPFL BC atrium, a roughly 40m by 15m open space inside a large office building.
+The ground truth evaluation was done using a visual computing setup that mapped subjects to x/y coordinates on a grid (several cameras at different floors filmed the experiments and visual post-processing provided exact coordinates of the subjects during the experiment).

 * Duration: 4 hours (1 hour per scenario)
 * Start: 2020-07-30 14:00
 * End:   2020-07-30 18:00